costajob/app-servers/README.md

 ```

 ##### Considerations
 Ring runs on the Jetty server, thus there is no surprise it is quite close to Java throughput.
-What surprises me is the conciseness of the Clojure code compared to the Java one.
+What surprises me is that memory footprint is smaller than Java.

 ##### Concurrency and parallelism
-Clojure leverages on the JVM to deliver parallelism.
-Indeed it parallelizes pretty well, since it fully uses all of the available cores, while keeping memory footprint behind the Java implementation.
+Clojure leverages on the JVM to deliver parallelism: indeed it parallelizes better than Java, since it uses all of the available cores.

 ### Servlet3 with Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.